mtanghu/LEAP/README.md

 3. To help with scalability, maybe [local attention](https://github.com/lucidrains/local-attention) could be used instead of convolution. (note a kind of local Additive Attention was tried informally, but it didn't seem to work well)
 4. Additive Attention only has global attention (and this project also implements local attention with convolution) and thus may be an interesting model to play around with for exploring attentional mechanisms.
 5. Visual Transformers may only need the kind of "global attention" that made Additive Attention SOTA for classification in the original paper.
 Thus for causal image generation, this project may work.
+6. If this can be scaled up with good performance, because of the RNN formulation, it would be possible to have a large language model run on an edge device.

 ## Brief Explanation of Additive Attention